December 6, 2022

 Studies have shown that addiction is without a doubt, unequivocally, a disease of the body and mind, and not, in fact, a choice of the user.

-It is considered a brain disease because the chemical structure of drugs changes the brain – they change its structure and how it works.
-These brain changes can be long-lasting and can lead to the harmful behaviors that are seen in people who abuse drugs.
+Addiction is considered a brain disease because the chemical structure of drugs changes the brain – they change its structure and how it works.
+These brain changes can be long-lasting and can lead to harmful behaviors that are seen in people who abuse drugs.

-While a person in active addiction does not have a choice over using their preferred substance, evidence does show that people CAN recover from the hopeless state of mind and body.
-For centuries, people who suffered from addiction were considered beyond help.
-While this may be true, it only constitutes in being beyond HUMAN aid.
-Again, the Big Book states that addicts suffer from a spiritual malady – in other words, in order to recover, a complete psychic change must occur.
+While a person in active addiction does not have a choice overusing their preferred substance, the evidence does show that people can recover from the hopeless state of mind and body.

-In this form, a complete psychic change is constituted as a realignment of thoughts, actions, and behaviors.
-The first step being to completely separate from the drug of choice.
+The first step is to completely separate from the drug of choice.
 For many people, this first step is a detox process.
 Usually the most effective when taken under medical care, the time a person spends detoxing from their drug of choice, allows them a small window when their head can become somewhat clear.

-It seems like such an easy fix, but as most addicts suffer from dual diagnosis (the presence of depression, anxiety, panic, eating disorders, etc) there are often further steps that need to be taken in order to recover.
-For example, besides being of service to other people, it is vital for an addict to become a part of some sort of positive minded community.
-One where they will be surrounded by like-minded people who share an altruistic goal.
+It seems like such an easy fix, but as most addicts suffer from dual diagnoses (the presence of depression, anxiety, panic, eating disorders, etc) there are often further steps that need to be taken in order to recover.

 In Need of Detox?